swisschain/Sirius.Api.Docs/source/includes/v2/_brokerage-api-withdrawals.md

 Order of Properties sent from the client side is not important.
 However, it is important to sort them alphabetically by keys during document creation.
 Received pairs of properties will be sorted during signature validation internally.

 The presented document format is used whenever client wishes to execute signed withdrawal.
-Withdrawal document has to constructed on the client side and signed with customer private key.
+Withdrawal document has to be constructed on the client side and signed with customer private key.

 Notes on the document format:
 - Please use string literal `null` for parameters without value